-- preparation and submission to the Commission of certified statements of expenditure and applications for payment based on detailed statements of payments to the beneficiaries executed by the ARDA; - submitting the annual statement on withdrawn, recovered amounts, pending recoveries and irrecoverable amounts to the Commission based on statements executed by ARDA and approved by the MA; - certification, that the expenditure is based on verifiable supporting documents and results from reliable accounting systems; - certification, that the expenditure declared has been incurred in respect of operations selected for funding in accordance with the criteria applicable to the FOP and complying with the relevant national and Community rules; - request information with regard to the procedures and verifications carried out in relation to expenditure included in statements.
-It reviews whether this provides an adequate basis for certification; - taking account for the certification purposes of the results of all audits carried out by or under the responsibility of the AA;

-- maintaining accounting records in computerised form of expenditure declared to the Commission:

-- recording of amounts recoverable and amounts withdrawn (following partial or total cancellation of the contribution for an operation)
+- preparation and submission to the Commission of certified statements of expenditure and applications for payment based on detailed statements of payments to the beneficiaries executed by the ARDA and also on the repayments by the beneficiaries; - deduction of any repayments due from the statements of expenditure; - certification, that the expenditure is based on verifiable supporting documents and results from reliable accounting systems; - certification, that the expenditure declared has been incurred in respect of operations selected for funding in accordance with the criteria applicable to the FOP and complying with the relevant national and Community rules; - request information with regard to the procedures and verifications carried out in relation to expenditure included in statements.
+It reviews whether this provides an adequate basis for certification; - taking account for the certification purposes of the results of all audits carried out by or under the responsibility of the AA; - maintaining accounting records in computerised form of expenditure declared to the Commission; - recording of amounts recoverable and amounts withdrawn (following partial or total cancellation of the contribution for an operation).

-Address: Ministry of Rural Development (MRD)
+Address: Ministry of Agriculture and Rural Development (MARD)